Haxrox/YearbookNameParser/README.md

 # YearbookNameParser
-Parse names in the given format, "Student# LastName, FirstName Grade" to "FirstName LastName, " and a Google Sheet indexer script to add their names to the main spreadsheet
+Parse names in the file called `Data.txt` which consists of student information in the given format: "Student# LastName, FirstName Grade" to "FirstName LastName, "

+The `YearbookIndexer.gs` is a Google Sheet script and adds the page number the student is on to the specific Google Sheet